[?] Subscribe To The Bookkeeping Blog

 A question was asked in The Bookkeeping Forum on capital cost allowance.
 It is an optional tax deduction that you should be aware of if you are doing Canadian bookkeeping.

-Questions and Answers
+Question and Answers Forum

 Home Business Taxes Part 3

-Canadian bookkeeping is closely tied to home business taxes.
+Canadian bookkeeping basics is closely tied to home business taxes.
 Sometimes you need help ...
 I've put together some frequently asked questions and answers for the home based business owner who does their own bookkeeping in Canada ...

 • Does the $.52/km employee mileage allowance include GST?
 Can we claim GST tax credits on this expense when paid to us personally?